andreszubi/Caesar-Cipher/README.md

 python main.py
 ```

-The program will prompt you for:
+The program will display the logo and prompt you for:
 1. **Direction**: Type `encode` to encrypt or `decode` to decrypt
 2. **Message**: Enter the text you want to encode/decode
 3. **Shift number**: Enter the number of positions to shift (must be the same shift used for encoding when decoding)

-After processing, you can choose to continue with another message or exit.
+After processing, you can choose to continue with another message (the logo will be displayed again) or exit by typing `no`.

 ## Example

 ```
+[ASCII art logo displayed]

 Type 'encode' to encrypt, type 'decode' to decrypt: encode
 Type your message: